- Ensure that you meet the eligibility requirements, including any partner or program-specific requirements.

 Tuition and Fees

-The partner institution may charge other program fees such as application fees, housing costs, field trips, cultural activities, or other costs associated with hosting this program.
+In both cases, the partner institution may charge other program fees such as application fees, housing costs, field trips, cultural activities, or other costs associated with hosting this program.
 Please check the partner webpage for details of program costs.

 How to apply to a Go Global Summer Program